SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### cons

 cons is short for construct function, and comes from lisp.
-To ⟮c4;cons something onto something⟯ is to take a ⟮c1;container⟯, add ⟮c2;an element in front of it⟯, and ⟮c3;put this in another container⟯.
+To ⟮c+;cons something onto something⟯ is to take a ⟮c+;container⟯, add ⟮c+;an element in front of it⟯, and ⟮c+;put this in another container⟯.
 A singly linked list is functionally eqivalent to / can be modelled by a set of nested ordered pairs (foo, (bar, (quuz, nil))).
 A cons list is a singly linked list constructed via nested ordered pairs.